Code-Institute-Submissions/eeefitness/README.md

   * [Code Institute](https://codeinstitute.net/).
 Used to review concepts covered in preceding modules and walk-through projects.
   * [Code Pen](https://codepen.io/careecodes/pen/vGyNxN*/).
 The code for the shadow-box page divider on the classes.html page was initially sourced from the codepen.io site.
   * [Coolors](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).
 Used to choose a colour scheme.
   * [Font Awesome](https://fontawesome.com/).
-Used to source the free icons used in the Services section, used as the social media links in the footer and used for the favicon.
+Used to source the free icons that were used in the Services section on index.html, as the social media links in the footer and as the favicon.
   * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
 Used extensively throughout the project to test the responsiveness of elements, to target and apply CSS styles during the design phase and to test the site's performance once built.
   * [Google Fonts](https://fonts.google.com/).
-Used to choose and source the fonts used on the site.
+Used to choose and source the fonts used throughout the site.
   * [Github](https://github.com/).
 Used to host the deployed site and used as a respository for all previous versions of the build.
   * [Gitpod](https://www.gitpod.io/).
 Online IDE used to build and develop the website.
   * [Optimizilla](https://imagecompressor.com/).
 Used during the testing phase in order to compress the photographs to reduce the site loading time.